stevendae/Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The approach I took in the video pipeline is to evaluate how confident my latest calculation was in identifying the lane lines, wherby the confidence is measured in binary fashion, in order to determine the operations of the current frame.
+This is explained by the following process.

+##### Pipeline
+1. Apply Distortion Correction
+2. Convert Distortion Corrected Image into a Thresholded Binary Image
+3. Were there left and right lanes detected in the previous frame?
+    a) If yes
+        i) Warp Frame to Bird's Eye Perspective ii) Look in local region of interest, bounded by polyfit line of previous frame, for lane pixels iii) If coefficients of new polyfit equal zero, revert to previous frame coefficients and set current lane detection to false
+    b) If no
+        i) Mask Region of Interest
+        ii) Perform Hough Transform
+        iii) If no lines are detected in Hough Transform revert to previous frame coefficients and set current lane detection to false iiii) If lines are detected, perform Find_Lines() function which identifies the base of the lane and pixels of the lane
+4. Append lane polynomial coefficients to historical array of 5 of the most recent fits
+5. Take average of historical array to use as input to calculate the Curvature and Offset
+6. Draw lane identified map to original image and add curvature radius and offset captions to image.
+7. Update line values

+##### Vulnerabilities
+1. Static region of interest mask - the ROI mask have fixed vertices that were identified by analyzing the test video.
+In the case of turns where the lane lines pass the boundary of the ROI it will be removed from the region of analysis.

+##### Areas of Improvement
+1. Implement a continous range of confidence speculation via fuzzy or bayesian inference rather than a binary check of the lane lines in previous frame.
+2. Develop multiple paths of identification based on measures of a ranged confidence
+2. Differentiate between lane lines with road borders, shadows, and different color lanes.
+Currently unable to give correct identification of lane lines in challenge videos.